smitj23/CS425-2018/assignments/PA01/README.md

 5. Your character should NOT keep looping between the points.

 ### Unity Tasks:
-1. Create a unity project that demonstrate the same behavior as your OGRE program.
+1. Create a unity project that demonstrates the same charactor and animations as your OGRE program.
+It is fine that the waypoints are different from OGRE's waypoints.

+### Notes:
+- You are free to use your own mesh and animations, as long as it uses two animation clips, namely running and stopping, and both OGRE and Unity should use the same charactor.

 ## How to Submit:
 1. For the OGRE project, remove "build" fold and zip everything else (including CMakeLists.txt) into your_gmu_id_PA1.zip, e.g., jsmith_PA1.zip, and submit it through Blackboard by the due date.